ProfLehman/cs216_spring_2026/syllabus/cs216_Spring_2026_Syllabus.md

 ## Problem Sets (30%)

 Weekly problem sets are assigned throughout the semester.
 These assignments are designed to help you apply and integrate the concepts discussed in the text, online resources, and class sessions.
-The material covered will assist students in preparing for course examinations.
+The material covered will assist students in preparing for course examinations and final project.
 Please ensure your work is neat, organized, and clearly labeled with your first and last name.
 Add your name to program comments for all code submitted.
 Most coding assignments will be hosted on GitHub with links submitted via Moodle.

 ---